ManueGE/MGEStyles/README.md

 Import the library by doing `#import <MGEStyles/MGEStyles.h>`.

 ### Manually
 Clone or donwload the project and copy the contents of the **MGEStyles** folder into your project.
+Then, you can remove the **MGEStylesLite** folder if you prefer the Lite flavour.

 ## Usage
 -------------------